 Ready to take your knowledge exam?

-Be sure to arrive at the branch at least one hour before it closes to take the knowledge exam that day.
+You don't need to schedule an appointment for a knowledge exam.
+But, be sure to arrive at the branch at least 30 minutes before it closes to take the computer-based knowledge exam that day.

-Need to study a bit more before you take the test?
+Need to study a bit more before you take the exam?

-The Driver’s Manual is available online and can be reviewed by chapter.Review the Driver's Manual
+The Driver’s Manual is available online and can be reviewed by chapter.Review the Indiana Driver's Manual

-If you are an Indiana resident and apply for a driver’s license, you most likely have already passed your knowledge exam.
-However, there are situations where you may need to take another knowledge exam, such as:
+If you are an Indiana resident and apply for a driver’s license, you most likely have already passed your written test.
+However, there are situations where you may need to take another written test, such as:

 - You are applying for a learner’s permit